 How to carry out Stakeholder Analysis- Identifying people who are going to get affected positively or negatively by the project is the first and the foremost step of stakeholder analysis as it gives the base data.

 - Based on the interest, influence and impact decide upon the method through which the stakeholders can be approached.

 - In a project many situations may arise and most of them might not be favourable.
 Knowing the reactions of stakeholders at a given point of time is the third step.
 The project manager should be well equipped with the influencing strategy to reduce the impact of negative situations on the stakeholder and increasing their support for the project.

+The decision model – stakeholder analysisPower is the fourth dimension of a stakeholder.
+The 3Is when plotted on the horizontal axis of the decision model with power on the vertical axis will yield you the methodology or the approach to be adopted to handle the expectations of the stakeholders.
+Based on this decision tool you can deduce the stakeholder management strategy applicable for all your stakeholders.
 You may group the stakeholders and classify them as per the interest, influence and impact they possess along with power on your project.
 Accordingly, you may choose to keep some of them satisfied with appropriate high level information or you may manage some of them very closely providing them with lowest level of information available.
 You may also monitor some of them and keep some of the stakeholders satisfied with the right flow of information at right frequency.

 The importance of stakeholder analysisAt the start of a project, you may not have the clear picture regarding project’s stakeholders but with stakeholder analysis, your goal about managing stakeholder’s expectation becomes clear achieving the most important objective of it.